 Learning objectives: Provide first- and second-year medical students with cross-cutting research experiences using innovations that facilitate research with rural partnerships and also a mentored campus experience of the developmental, organizational, and statistical components of preparing for and implementing community/rural research projects.

-Eligibility and requirements: First and second-year medical students who have an interest in community-based and rural research and will commit 10 weeks during the summer to participate in an innovative and immersive research experience.
+Eligibility and requirements: : First and second-year medical students who have an interest in community-based and rural research and will commit at least 8 weeks (over a 10 week timeframe) during the summer to participate in an innovative and immersive research experience.
 (Full-time, 40 hours/week)

 Student stipend: $4,000